dfinity/ci-tools/actions/approve-pr/README.md

 This action approves a pull request and optionally enables automerge.
 See the [create pull request action](../create-pr/README.md) for a ready to use action that can create a pull request.

+Any pull requests created as a result of actions that use the default token (`${{ GITHUB_TOKEN }}`) will not trigger any pipeline events.
+To ensure that any pipelines are triggered, a different token must be used.

 ## Action inputs

 | Input                 | Description                                | Default               |